 0. The UE is sending a data flow of a GBR QoS Flow over non-3GPP access and the UE may be CM-IDLE in 3GPP access.

 1. When the UE needs to switch data flow of a GBR QoS Flow to the 3GPP access, the UE initiates PDU Session Modification procedure to send switching indication.
 If the UE is in CM-IDLE, the UE initiates Service Request procedure before sending PDU Session Modification Request message.
 The UE sends the PDU Session Modification Request message over the 3GPP access.
 In the PDU Session Modification Request message, the UE includes the same QoS information with the GBR QoS Flow the UE want to move so that the SMF knows which QoS Flow is moved to the 3GPP access.

-2. The SMF derives affected QoS Flow based on information received in step 1.
+Editor's note: It is FFS whether switching indication is required or QoS information is sufficient to inform the SMF of traffic switching.2.
+The SMF derives affected QoS Flow based on information received in step 1.
 The SMF decides to request RAN to establish required RAN resources for the QoS Flow.

 3. The SMF sends N2 Setup message to the RAN.
 The SMF also include PDU Session Modification Command message and indicate that the UE may start sending data flow over 3GPP access.